rohith2506/RockPaperScissors/README.md

 * Exploration of different algorithms

-* Making this a web service
+* Making a web service

 #### AUTHOR